rouvinerh/SecJournal/welcome/about-me.md

 ## Hello!

 My name is Rouvin.
 I love breaking things and am really into cybersecurity.
-Since childhood, I've been fascinated by technology, often taking apart computers and old phones physically and wondering how it works.
+Since childhood, I've been fascinated by technology, often taking apart computers and old phones physically, then wondering how it works.
 I always put things back together in the wrong order to see if it still turns on.
 This curiosity, along with a tendency to break the rules (much to my parents' dismay), naturally led me to a career in security and hacking.

 I created this blog to document my own security learning and projects from university, internships or certification courses.
 I was inspired by the many authors and security professionals who share their knowledge online for free.
 Thank you for allowing me learn from you!